Cats stay in heat for 4 to 10 days, and this cycle can happen every 3 weeks.

 - Cats can become pregnant during their first heat cycle, and they do not discriminate when it comes to finding an available male — they will mate with their parents or siblings.

-- Cats can also go into heat shortly after giving birth, sometimes as short as 1 week after delivery.
+- Cats can go back into heat soon after giving birth, according to Dr. Debra Primovic, DVM.

 If you can’t afford to spay, call your vet or local humane society to see what options are available.
-A few times per year, my shelter has a day dedicated to spaying cats, and it is only $10.
-You may be able to find free services, depending on your situation — but you won’t know until you ask.
+A few times per year, the local shelter here has a day dedicated to spaying cats, and it costs only $10.